WATER & ROCK ART RESIDENCY 🇬🇷 GREECE

 The house and facilities

-There are three bedrooms, each with a small desk.
+There are three double bedrooms, each with a small desk.
 The bathroom is shared and comprises of a toilet, sink and shower.
-There is a fully functioning kitchen with a gas stove and fridge, freezer and larder room with washing machine.
+The kitchen is a fully functioning and equipped with a gas stove and fridge, freezer and larder room with washing machine.
 There is a very large comfortable shared living room space.
-There is a large shared indoor workshop room, a large outdoor stone terrace with work table and second wooden terrace and table at the front of the house.
-There are two wood burners in the house (1 in the lounge and 1 in the workshop) and the house has double glazing and roof insulation, but you have to bear in mind that this is an old traditional stone house and that it will not be possible to keep it at a constant temperature all day through the winter months. |
+The shared, indoor art studio has multiple work tables, and a wood stove for the winter months.
+There are multiple outdoor stone terraces with work tables and beautiful views and shade.
+There are three wood burners in the house (1 in the lounge, 1 in the studio and 1 in the Fern Spirit room).
+The house has double glazing and roof insulation, but you have to bear in mind that this is an old traditional stone house and that it will not be possible to keep it at a constant temperature all day through the winter. |

 Wood is quite expensive as it is becoming more scarce and we have to carry it all up by hand from the center of the village to the house.
 Therefore, we would advise you to only use the woodburners for a few hours in the evenings in the winter months and to wear a few layers in the day.
 You will only likely need to use it daily from December to March and on cooler days in November and April.

 You will also have access to our large terraced garden and of course the surrounding forest which you can just walk into once you step out of the house.
 It is a short walk up a steep stone path to the house from the small car park.
 Unfortunately the house is not accessible with a wheelchair as the house is located at the top of the village up a steep uneven stone path and steps.
 It could be possible to arrange a residency in another house adjacent to the main village road, however, the houses are generally two stories with uneven stone paths and steps.
-There are four tavernas and a cafe in the village which are open in high season.
-In the winter months only two tavernas are open at the weekend.
+There are two tavernas and a café in the village which are open in high season.
+In the winter months only one taverna and the café are open at the weekends.
 The village is 5km from the small town of Prinos which has all the essential facilities like green grocers, bakeries, butchers, fish mongers, health center, doctor, pharmacy and cafes.
 Every Monday there is a food market with local producers on the main square.
 We are 7 km from the coastal village and beautiful beaches of Skala Prinos. |

 |